mattdsteele/steele.blue/content/blog/2019-09-23-tiny-github-actions.md

 ---
 layout: post
-title: Building Fast, Tiny GitHub Actions with Go and Docker
+title: 'Building Fast, Tiny GitHub Actions with Go and Docker'
 ---

 [GitHub Actions](https://github.com/features/actions) are sweet!
 It's still in beta but it's a great way to automate tasks after things happen like code pushes, comments on Issues, pull requests, etc.